bbc/simorgh/docs/Vertical-Rhythm.md

 ## Proposed Solution

+WORK IN PROGRESS ...

 A component can only define the spacing below itself rather than both above and below.
 This would allow for the desired flexibility of any component followed by any other component.

+That said, we need to confirm with UX the edge cases where a component has a large padding-bottom and is followed by a component which defines padding-top for additional spacing.

+**Example case**
+A `<h1>` followed by a `<h2>` where:
+- The `<h1>` has padding-bottom of 40px
+- The `<h2>` expects a spacing of 32px above it
+- The `<h2>` assumes the component above has a padding-bottom of 24px (the default spacing used by majority of components)

+Based on the assumption the `<h2>` has a top padding of 8px (default bottom 24px + additional top padding 8px = desired 32px).
+However, rendered spacing is actually 48px rather than 32px due to difference between the _default padding-bottom_ and the _`<h1>`'s padding-bottom_.

 ## Background